 Whataburger Original Whataburger

-Whataburger is ranked as the twenty third most popular fast food chain in America, but if you’re in the South or Midwest, you already know that regionally it’s number one in many people’s hearts.
+Whataburger is ranked as the twenty-second most popular fast food chain in America, but if you’re in the South or Midwest, you already know that regionally it’s number one in many people’s hearts.

-Who can resist Dunkin Donuts Munchkins?
+Who can resist Munchkins?
 They’re tasty, cute, convenient for sharing and they’re technically a healthier choice than if you’d eaten a whole donut.
-Did you know they’re actually named after the Munchkins from Willy Wonka & the Chocolate Factory?
+Did you know they’re actually named after the Munchkins from The Wizard of Oz?
 If not, you need to read up on the 30 Things You Don’t Know About Dunkin’ Donuts.